brianmuganda/github_search_system/README.md

 # GitHub-Search

-An application where users can search for GitHub accounts using their name , 10/31/2021.
+An application where users can search for GitHub profiles using their name , 10/31/2021.
 By Brian Muganda

 ## Description